 It’s hard to comprehend that more than 33 million jobs were lost due to COVID-19.
 Even looking at the economic downturn in 2008-2009, today’s numbers are at least 5x higher.
 It’s also the first time in years that the healthcare industry has lost jobs.
 To put it plainly, the healthcare market has changed.

 For some insight on the new reality, Modern Hire recently hosted a webinar with a panel of healthcare TA’s experts.
 Here are some of the talent strategies to consider as you pivot to pandemic recovery hiring.

 #1.
-Realign perspectives from candidate scarcity to candidate abundance.
+Realign perspectives to focus on candidate evaluation.
 “With a flood of healthcare candidates on the market, the focus on the quality of hire becomes more important,” says Mike Hudy, Chief Science Officer at Modern Hire.
 “The ability to evaluate candidates becomes more important.
 It’s not that efficiency, candidate experience, or fairness go away, but TA teams have to be more selective now because there are so many candidates.”
 Teams will come to rely heavily on assessment tools that were previously just “nice to have.”

 #2.
 Look to realign talent acquisition for changes in how care is delivered.
 “Care delivery has already changed, and it will be changing more,” notes Bryan Warren, President of J3Personica.
 “The way we staff is going to change.”
 TA teams have recruited for many years around specific skill sets, but now, employees also have to be effective at telehealth.
 Some estimates put telehealth at 30% of care delivery moving forward.
 No question delivering excellent patient care through a phone or video requires a different set of skills.
 TA teams will need to take this shift into account.